RobbieHolland/MNIST-Autoencoder/README.md

 ### Afterthoughts
 ---
 I have since been informed that using Sigmoid for activation is a bit outdated and that ReLU provides sufficient non-linearities and trains faster.

+Pre-training weights (G. E. Hinton, R. R. Salakhutdinov - Reducing the Dimensionality of Data with Neural Networks, 2006) rather than mirroring the initial weights of the encoder and decoders may allow for smaller coding layers when training in 20 epochs.